Matifassano/savyy/README.md

 - Tailwind CSS

 ## To Do:
-- Change carrousel buttons in desktop ✅
-- Add Footer Links - Privacy Police and Terms of Service ✅
-- Edit expirate date to **01/26 ex** ✅
-- Fix Active/Inactive button in cards section ✅
-- Fix filter button ✅ (Still wrong the bank Filter)
+- Check display "Sign in" toast
 - Add cookies

+- Start with the scraping
 - Delete promotions example
-- Check display "Sign in" toast

-- Start with the scraping
 - Start with the intelligent alerts
 - Add the Zeny UI